Regulations

 4. Jury & Laureates

-Members of the Jury are renowned pianists and professors nominated by F. Chopin Institute in Switzerland.
-They are also members of the jury of the International Chopin Competition in Warsaw.
-National Chopin Institute in Poland and Mrs Martha Argerich have given their honorary patronage to the competition “Young Chopin”
+The jury will consist of esteemed pianists and professors, nominated by the F. Chopin Institute in Switzerland.
+Many of the jurors are also members of the jury for the International Chopin Competition in Warsaw.
+The National Chopin Institute in Poland and Mrs. Martha Argerich have given their honorary patronage to the competition.

 Institut F. Chopin en Suisse